dmurfet/dmurfet.github.io/index.markdown

 ## Events

+The best way to be notified of upcoming deep learning classes, bootcamps or seminars run by the lab is to subscribe to the [lab mailing list](https://tinyletter.com/ilukalab).

 ### Classes

 In semester two of 2020 we will be running deep learning bootcamps, and possibly other kinds of classes. **TBA**.